greatyarn/COMP3000_Computing_Project/README.md

 catkin_create_pkg AAVR rospy roscpp -D "AAVR"

-"These commands above allow to create the package"
+::These commands above allow to create the package

-"Within AAVR, copy all the files from the repository to the newly created folder."
+::Within AAVR, copy all the files from the repository to the newly created folder.

-"Within the repository folder in catkin_ws, run the requirements command with""
+::Within the repository folder in catkin_ws, run the requirements command with

 pip install -r requirements.txt

-"Run this to build the project
+::Run this to build the project

 catkin_make

-"Then, from the AAVR folder run
+::Then, from the AAVR folder run

 chmod +x /src/main.py

-"This is to give write access to the program.
+::This is to give write access to the program.

 rosrun AAVR main.py

-"This command then allows the program to run.""
+::This command then allows the program to run.
 ```

 ---